Find Cheap Auto Insurance Quotes in Your Area

 If you fail to respond to the Motor Vehicle Administration (MVA) notifications, your case will be transferred to the Central Collections Unit (CCU).
 Once this transfer takes place, your fines will be subject to an additional 17% collection fee, and your income tax return will be intercepted to pay off your fines.

 Allowing your insurance policy to lapse can cost you hundreds or even thousands of dollars in fines if you don't quickly acquire coverage.
 However, falsifying insurance information is a more serious offense.
-If you're convicted of providing false evidence of vehicle insurance, you could receive a fine of up to $1,000 or up to one year in prison, in addition to all other penalties.
+If you're convicted of providing false evidence of vehicle insurance, you could be fined up to $1,000 or up to one year in prison, in addition to all other penalties.

 Once you believe you are eligible to have your license and registration reinstated, call or visit the MVA's Driver Wellness and Safety Division (DW&S) and request a license reinstatement.